-As small caps are underperforming this year and outperforming the broader market, investors are shifting to other opportunities and pivoting portfolio construction techniques in a relatively positive economy.
+As small caps have been underperforming up until this year, investors are playing catch up, shifting to other opportunities and pivoting portfolio construction techniques in a relatively positive economy.
 Four experts, who have been putting portfolios together for decades, join together to discuss those opportunities, the affects on world trading and what's to come in 2019.

 LAURA: I'm excited to be sitting down with four experts of small cap investing who have been portfolios together for decades.
 Anyone following stocks this year of course knows that they've been on a tear.
 And small caps even more so.
 Outperforming the broader market.
 And that's where we'd like to start our conversation welcome to small caps master class.

 LAURA: And exactly, let's start there. so maybe Craig, since you're the front end of the table there, you can just start by just where are we at at this point in time?
 The Russell keeps going up, up, up.
 What's behind that move?

 CRAIG: You know I think we've got a really great, underlying economy underneath us and really small caps haven't underperformed until this year.
 You know, or the last couple of years.
 So there's a little bit of playing catch up, but we have a great economy, um, there's a lot of positive things I believe happening in the economy.
 To me it's a very good scenario.
 And small caps really don't have some of the issues of the large caps, especially with the tariff sabre rattling you hear about.
 So I think that's somewhat played into it.
 Um, and you know there's parts of the market that are very expensive that are very scary but the majority of the market is not.
 And that's where an active manager like the Hodges funds and the Hodges market funds where we can find those kind of uncovered uh, areas of the market that have not been recognized.